-STANDING FINANCIAL INSTRUCTIONS
+STANDING FINANCIAL INSTRUCTIONS (SFIs)

 POLICY NO & CATEGORY SFI 01 Corporate Governance

-VERSION NO & DATE 3 February 2015
+VERSION NO & DATE 5 January 2023

 RATIFYING COMMITTEE Audit Committee

-DATE RATIFIED
+DATE RATIFIED January 2023

-NEXT ANTICIPATED REVIEW DATE: February 2017
+NEXT ANTICIPATED REVIEW DATE: October 2023

-EXECUTIVE DIRECTOR Executive Director of Resouces
+EXECUTIVE DIRECTOR Executive Director of Finance

-POLICY LEAD Executive Director of Resources
+POLICY LEAD Executive Director of Finance

-POLICY AUTHOR (if different from above) Chief Finance Officer
+POLICY AUTHOR (if different from above) Deputy Director of Finance & Head of Financial Services

-FORMULATED VIA

-POLICY CONTEXT:
+POLICY CONTEXT

-These SFIs set out the financial responsibilities adopted by the Trust.
+These SFIs set out the financial governance arrangements adopted by the Trust (including subsidiaries, Commissioning and any other Operations unless explicitly identified in relevant governance documents).
 They are designed to ensure that financial transactions are carried out in accordance with the law and with Government policy in order to achieve probity, accuracy, economy, efficiency and effectiveness.
 They should be used in conjunction with the Schedule of Decisions Reserved to the Board of Directors and the Scheme of Delegation adopted by the Trust.